Last Updated on June 10, 2021

 - 6 Hours at Warrior Creek Bike Race: Usually held the first week of April.

-- Brushy Mountain Peach Festival: Last Saturday in July.
+- Brushy Mountain Peach and Heritage Festival: Last Saturday in July.

 - Carolina in the Fall: Third weekend in September.